leanprover-community/lt2021/schedule.md

 Social time will be held on [wonder.me](https://www.wonder.me/).
 We will open the room before and after each day's events.
+The social time on Monday is "official": if you're only planning to attend one social event, try to make it this one.

 ## Monday, January 4